kmyokoyama/jekyll-site/about/index.md

 Last but not least, I have two incredible dogs!
 The wieners are called Caramelo and Chocolate :)

+Please, feel free to pop in and say 'hello' any time.

 Thanks for reading!

 <!---